Benjasco/greenholt-phish-analysis/README.md

 # Phishing Email Analysis — The Greenholt Phish Challenge (TryHackMe)

+This project documents a full phishing investigation performed on the **Greenholt Phish** email sample from TryHackMe.

 ## Objective
-Perform a phishing investigation on a malicious email sample and identify indicators of compromise (IOCs) and malicious attachments.
+Perform a phishing investigation on a malicious email sample to identify indicators of compromise (IOCs) and malicious attachments.

 ---